Sophisss/OpenSearch/Machine Learning/README.md

 ```

 ✅ *Configures the index for vector search and attaches the ingest pipeline.*

+### 6. Push data with [Python script](Machine Learning/csv2Json.py) into index
+As data can not directly be imported as csv into OpenSearch, Use the script to tranform into bulk upload JSon and send via REST to OpenSearch.
+You can check if succesfull under upper left menu Navigation => scroll down to "Management" => click on Index Management => check the produc_review index for entries

 ### 7. Enable Access Control for External Connectors